NotBrianZach/bza/README.md

 for utility function definitions, see shellHook in shell.nix

+<> = requried arguments, []= optional arguments

+- attempt to clean badly formatted tables or latex
+  - gptClean <inputFile>

 - html
   - a website
-    - url2md -u  https://example.com  -o "example.md" # this is a wrapper for wget in shellHook in shell.nix
+    - url2md [-u  https://example.com]  <-o "example.md"> # this is a wrapper for wget in shellHook in shell.nix
   - local html
-    - html2md ./library/Frankenstein.html
+    - html2md <./library/Frankenstein.html >
       - this will create a directory ./library/Frankensteind
         - a file ./library/Frankensteind/Frankenstein.md
         - and a subdirectory ./library/Frankensteind/imagesD/